 Heard: derived from the Old English word herde, which in turn comes from the Old English heird, meaning herd.
 An occupational name indicating that an early ancestor tended domestic animals, a herdsman.
 Variations - Herd, Hurd, Hird, Hirde, Hearde; also Herdman and Heardman.

 Hartland, North Devon: "Its original name was Hertiland-- The land or home of one called Hert.
 This name later became Heard.
 That is why the Heard family is known as the oldest family within Hartland."
-Rev. Fred Pennington, Hartland Society 1997.
+Thus proposed the Rev. Fred Pennington to the Hartland Society in 1997.
 The prevalence of Heards in Hartland is reflected in this street name there.

 What they worked at